sysbio-netlify/sysbio.se/content/labs/petranovic.md

 <br/>
 Dina Petranovic has a **Msc** (1994-1999) in Molecular Biology from the Faculty of Science and Mathematics, Zagreb University in Croatia, **PhD** (2000-2004) in Molecular Microbiology from Université Paris XI in France, **two postdocs** at Technical University in Denmark (2004-2006, in Microbial Physiology and Genetics, and 2006-2008 in Microbial Biotechnology), and **assistant professorship** (2008-2012), **docent** (2012) and **tenure as associate professor** (since 2013) at Chalmers University of Technology in Sweden.
 During her career Dina has also been **visiting scientist** in Rich Losick's Lab at Harvard in 2006 and **visiting professor** in Susan Lindquist's Lab at MIT in 2012.

-Dina is **CEO **of a non-profit organization Molecular Frontiers, which is under the Royal Scwedish Academy of Science, **editor **of FEMS Yeast Research, co-director in the European Federation of Biotechnology and member of several societies (IMES, SBE etc).
+Dina is **CEO **of a non-profit organization Molecular Frontiers, which is under the Royal Swedish Academy of Science, **editor **of FEMS Yeast Research, co-director in the European Federation of Biotechnology and member of several societies (IMES, SBE etc).

 Dina is also a **teacher, supervisor and examiner** at Chalmers University in Göteborg and **mentor **at Karolinska Institute in Stockholm, and was awarded the **pedagodical prize** at Chalmers in 2013.